martinlundin/brewy-firebase/README.md

 | :x:       | Add typechecking for all incomming data.
 | :x:       | Change error handling to be consistent and precise
 | :x:       | Add linting for cleaner code
+| :x:       | Add process.ingredients.measurements, process.type and brew.category to their own collections.
+This would help so all users use the same naming

 ---